RamblingMadMan/ilang-types/README.md

 ## Compound Types

-Compound types are used to construct more complex types from simple types.
+Compound types are used to construct more complicated types from other types.

 | Name                         | Abstract Base | Type Syntax        | Value Syntax                              | Possible C/C++ Type        |
 | ---------------------------- | ------------- | ------------------ | ----------------------------------------- | -------------------------- |